clairefro/obsidian-chat-cbt-plugin/README.md

 - Get kind and objective responses to help yourself uncover negative thinking patterns and see situations from other angles to help you move forward
 - Conversations are stored privately in local files on your computer
 - Automatically summarize your reframed thoughts in a table to inspire affirmations.
-- Choose how your data is handled: use either a cloud-based AI service (OpenAI), or a 100% local and private service (Ollama).
+- Choose how your data is handled: use either a cloud-based AI service (OpenAI/Deepseek), or a 100% local and private service (Ollama).
-- Less than a penny per journal session if using OpenAI, or FREE if using Ollama
+- Less than a penny per journal session if using OpenAI or Deepseek, or FREE if using Ollama
 - Edit the system prompt to your liking (ex: "Speak to me as Carl Jung")

 You can keep your local conversations and affirmations as a diary, or even share them with a therapist.